OMerkel/Oware/README.md

 | --- |
 | <i>Initial board position in Oware, 12 bowls containing 4 Caesalpinia Bonduc seeds each, one player starts turns in lower row ranged from bowl 1 to bowl 6, other player starts turns in upper row ranged from bowl 7 to 12.<br />Own work, Oliver Merkel,<br /><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</i> |

+#### Objective

+Objective of the game is to get a higher score than the opponent.
+This is done by harvesting more seeds than the opponent.
+The harvested seeds represent the score.

+#### Turn Sequence

 Players' turn alternates between the two players.
+A player's turn consists of the following phases

+1. Pick Up Seeds, then
+2. Sowing, followed by
+3. Harvesting.

+#### Pick Up Seeds

 The player starts own sowing turns from any non empty bowl of his choice in the row next to his own side.
+The whole content of the bowl is picked up leaving the bowl empty.

+#### Sowing

+Direction of game play is counter clockwise here in a circular sowing path.
+If reaching bowl 12 then continue on bowl 1 if necessary.
+The sowing starts adjacent towards the selected bowl in counter clockwise direction now.
+Although the seeds were picked up from an own bowl sowing is performed on all bowls.
+Such that the other player's row is included, too, interacting with the opponent's side of the board.

-Still he will sow on the other player's row, too.
-Sowing is performed with exactly one seed per bowl following the consecutive bowls in counter clockwise direction (in a circular sowing path if reaching bowl 12 then continue on bowl 1 if necessary).
+Sowing is performed with exactly one seed per bowl following the consecutive bowls in counter clockwise direction.
 In case the sowing will reach the chosen starting bowl of the turn again then this bowl is skipped each time.
 Such that this bowl will remain empty in the end of this player's turn.

+#### Harvesting

 A player will score (also called _harvesting_) on sowing the last seed of his turn into an opponent's bowl holding 2 or 3 seeds